 I always like to play like, all right, it's the two-minute drill.

-You have no more timeouts, you're down by six.
+You have no more timeouts.

-Not only do you need to get it into the end zone to tie, but to win, you've got to pick kick the extra point.
+Not only do you need to get it into the end zone to tie, but to win, you've got to kick the extra point.

 An analogy that Linda has no idea what I'm talking about.

-Uh, but that's the reality.
+But that's the reality.

 And the reality is, look, it could be a landslide, right?

-I would say don't count on it.
+I would say, don't count on it.

-That's estimated at 52 trillion.
+That's estimated at $52 trillion.

-It will destroy the American economy.
+In 10 years, it will destroy the American economy.

 Bernie Sanders, and you're going to get your student loans paid for.